 DATE: 8/9/2014|Shelby Township, MI

-Michigan Marrow Walk is a 5K walk event for people of all ages and fitness levels.
-Take the first step by registering for the Michigan Marrow Walk.
+UAW-Ford Michigan Marrow 5K is an event for people of all ages and fitness levels.
+Take the first step by registering for the Michigan Marrow 5K.

 Proceeds from this event will benefit Be The Match.

 Click here for more event details.
 For the latest updates, be sure to follow us on Facebook and Twitter.

 HELP US REACH OUR GOAL: $50,000.00

 Shortly after his first birthday, Chrissy brought her son, Alex, to the doctor.
 Chrissy was concerned because Alex's fever wouldn't go down and she had noticed some of his lymph nodes were enlarged.
 The diagnosis felt unbelievable—Alex had a rare form of leukemia.